Street art: Europe

 A monument in Bulgaria depicting Soviet Army soldiers was targeted by anonymous street artists in June 2011.
 The soldiers of the monument, located in Sofia, were embellished to portray Ronald McDonald, Santa Claus, Superman, and others.
 The monument existed in that condition for several days before being cleaned.
 Some citizens were in favor of allowing the embellishments to remain.

+Mariupol in Ukraine saw building murals playing a symbolic role in the 2014 and 2022 Russian invasions of Ukraine.
+In 2018, the Ukrainian artist Sasha Korban painted the mural Milana on a facade of a Mariupol building, showing 3-year-old Milana Abdurashytova, a survivor of a 2015 pro-Russian missile attack, as a symbol of resilience.
+The mural was destroyed in late 2022 while Mariupol was still occupied by Russian forces.
+Also in 2022, the Italian artist Jorit painted a mural of a young Australian girl, found in an online search for the word "pigtails", on another building facade in Mariupol, initially stating that the subject was a girl from Donbas who had lived in Mariupol.
+His inclusion in the mural of a bomb labelled "NATO" in a town that was severely bombed by Russian forces and the relation with Korban's destroyed mural were criticised by media including Il Giornale and the investigative journalism website Valigia Blu.

-Moscow has increasingly become a hub for Russian graffiti artists as well as international visitors.
+Moscow became a hub for Russian graffiti artists as well as international visitors in the 2000s.
 The Street Kit Gallery, opened in 2008, is dedicated to street art and organizes events in galleries, pop-up spaces and on the streets of the city.
 The 2009 Moscow International Biennale for Young Art included a section for street art.
 Active artists include Make, RUS, and Kyiv-based Interesni Kazki (also active in Miami and Los Angeles).
 Britain's BBC network highlighted the artwork of Moscow street artist Pavel 183 in 2012.

 The dissolution of the Soviet Union left Georgia with tantalizing urban space for the development of street art.
 Although it is a relatively new trend in Georgia, the popularity of street art is growing rapidly.
 The majority of Georgian street artists are concentrated in Tbilisi.
 Street art serves as a strong tool among young artists to protest against the many controversial issues in the social and political life in Georgia and thus gets considerable attention in society.
 Influential artists include Gagosh, TamOonz, and Dr.Love.